dme65/pySOT/docs/options.rst

     creates a cubic RBF with a linear tail with a capacity for 500 points.

-- **KrigingInterpolant:**
+- **GPRegression:**
-    Generate a Kriging interpolant.
+    Generate a Gaussian process regression object.

     Example:

     .. code-block:: python

-        from pySOT import KrigingInterpolant
+        from pySOT import GPRegression
-        fhat = KrigingInterpolant(maxp=500)
+        fhat = GPRegression(maxp=500)

-    creates a KrigingInterpolant interpolant with a capacity of 500 points.
+    creates a GPRegression object with a capacity of 500 points.

 - **MARSInterpolant:**
     Generate a Multivariate Adaptive Regression Splines (MARS) model.